 Yes we are.
 We have incorporated a company in British Columbia to develop the project and all the members of Compass who will be living in the community are shareholders in the company.
 With the help of our architects and builder, we design our building, our living units and our landscaping.

 As with all cohousing projects (as they are truly “grass roots” developments), the members of the community provide capital to make the project move ahead.
-Each member will be required to contribute between 15 to 20 percent of the cost of the residential unit they wish to purchase prior to construction.
+Each member is required to contribute a minimum of 10% percent of the cost of the residential unit they wish to purchase prior to construction.
 This is not different from the amount of deposit you would put down on any strata unit or single family home.
 Of course we will also require bank financing for the final land purchase and construction costs.

 Prices are expected to be similar to comparable condos in the Langley area.
 For learn more about our pricing, please contact us.